 Leas tests can be purchased from most DIY stores (and websites too) fairly cheaply.

-When sanding, dust is going to be circulating around with the air you breath.
-To prevent fine particles entering your lungs, you'll want a properly fitted dust mask.
+When sanding, dust is going to be circulating around with the air you breathe.
+To prevent fine particles from entering your lungs, you'll want a properly fitted dust mask.

 It can also affect your eyes and skin so using protective glasses and wearing overalls (or long sleeved t-shirt) can help to prevent any irritation.

-On top of the above, if working with chemical stripper you should throw some high quality gloves into the mix to prevent any liquid getting on to your skin.
+On top of the above, if working with a chemical stripper you should throw some high quality gloves into the mix to prevent any liquid getting onto your skin.

 You should at least be working in a room where you can leave doors and windows open to help ventilate the area.

-This will help to keep fresh air coming into the room and keeping those nasty fumes at bay, especially when using heat or chemical strippers.
+This will help to keep fresh air coming into the room and keep those nasty fumes at bay, especially when using heat or chemical strippers.

 Sanding should be done outside wherever possible.
 In our case, the skirting boards are attached to walls inside your home so that's just not possible.